A Short Note For College Students

 With this short note, I simply want to make you aware that it IS possible to be both a believer in a religious faith and a scientist who agrees with the evidence of an old Earth and universe (billions of years old) and that life has developed and changed through the process of evolution-natural selection (including "macro-evolution").

 The debates over Intelligent Design or the teaching of young Earth creationism in science classes may make it seem like those who oppose the teaching of Intelligent Design or creationism are anti-God.
 That is certainly what most believers in I.D. or young-Earth creationism say about those who disagree with them.
 However, that is simply not true.
 To be against Intelligent Design or young-Earth creationism is NOT anti-God.
 There are literally millions of people with advanced science training who are devout, active believers of their religion (mostly Christianity for those in the U.S.A.).
 Even the two main proponents of Intelligent Design, Michael Behe and William Dembski, agree that the Earth is billions of years old and that some evolution has happened (they do not think, however, that evolution can explain all of the developments of life).
 There are millions of science-trained, active believers of a religious faith who do believe that natural evolution can explain all of the developments of life; even that evolution is the ongoing creation of God.
+See Elaine Howard Ecklund's book "Science vs. Religion: What Scientists Really Think" for a recent survey (year 2010) of research scientists mostly at top research universities.

 The short articles in the science and religion section of the Astronomy Notes website will show you another way to view the interaction of science and religion in finding truth about the world.

-Some books that will show you an alternate way that accepts the both the truth of modern science and religious faith in God are:
+Some books that will show you an alternate way that accepts both the truth of modern science and religious faith in God are:

-1. David Wilcox, God and Evolution: A Faith-Based Understanding (2004.
+2. David Wilcox, God and Evolution: A Faith-Based Understanding (2004.
 Valley Forge, PA: Judson Press).
 ISBN-10: 0817014748 and ISBN-13: 978-0817014742.
 David Wilcox is in the biology faculty at Eastern University.

-2. Francis Collins, The Language of God (2007.
+3. Francis Collins, The Language of God (2007.
 Free Press).
 ISBN-10: 1416542744 and ISBN-13: 978-1416542742 (for the paperback).
 The hardback came out in 2006.
 Collins headed the Human Genome Project and is an evangelical Christian.
 An earlier article "Can an Evangelical Believe in Evolution?" introduces Collins view of how the scientific and religious world views are complementary.
-The article PDF is dated 2003 and it will apopear in a new window.
+The article PDF is dated 2003 and it will appear in a new window.
 A local copy of the PDF is available here.

-3. Jean Staune, ed.
+4. Jean Staune, ed.
 Science and the Search for Meaning: Perspectives from International Scientists (2006.
 Templeton Foundation Press).
 ISBN-10: 1-59947-102-7 and ISBN-13: 978-1-59947-102-0.
 Christian, Islamic, Buddhist, and Hindu are among the faiths represented by the research scientists who wrote essays for this book.

-1. "The Fish Wars" by Wendee Holtcamp.
+3. "The Fish Wars" by Wendee Holtcamp.
 Holtcamp is a Lutheran and was a community college biology instructor.
 I especially appreciate where she points out that the Apostles Creed states that God created the world and everything in it, not the methods God uses to create and sustain life.
 Link to copy on the American Scientific Affiiliation's website.

-2. "Integrating Faith and Science" by Linda Schwab, professor of Chemistry and "The Integration of Faith and Science" by Margaret Flowers, professor of Biology.
+4. "Integrating Faith and Science" by Linda Schwab, professor of Chemistry and "The Integration of Faith and Science" by Margaret Flowers, professor of Biology.
 The two articles are found on the same webpage of the ASA's website.

-4. "Must We Have a Separation of Church and Science?" audio link from the August 4, 2006 episode of NPR's Talk of the Nation with guests Francis Collins and Own Gingerich, retired professor of astronomy and history of science.
+5. "Must We Have a Separation of Church and Science?" audio link from the August 4, 2006 episode of NPR's Talk of the Nation with guests Francis Collins and Own Gingerich, retired professor of astronomy and history of science.

 1. "Mathematics, Purpose and Truth" (Jan 10, 2008)